Ritalin Addiction Stories: Rediscovering Clarity in Recovery

 Ritalin, or methylphenidate, was created primarily to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy.
 When used as prescribed at a low, controlled dose, the drug is safe and effective.
 However, if a person independently increases their dose or if someone self-medicates without a prescription, the side effects and dangers quickly escalate.

 One of the most likely side effects of Ritalin abuse is increased tolerance and dependence.
 At higher doses, Ritalin distorts the brain’s supply of neurotransmitters, and addiction sets in to preserve this risky balance.
-Ritalin addiction stories show how easily a substance use disorder can take hold and how dangerous are the consequences if someone doesn’t get treatment early.
+Ritalin addiction stories show how easily a substance use disorder can take hold and how dangerous are the consequences if someone doesn’t get quality Ritalin addiction treatment early.

 Learning the Real Dangers from Ritalin Addiction Stories